abhinemani/abhinemani.github.io/_posts/2021-04-04-Skills-Gap.md

 pubdate: July 11, 2020
 date: 2020-07-11
 author: Abhi Nemani
+redirect_from:
+  - /blog,/featured/2020/07/11/Skills-Gap/
 ---
-*Note: This is a project proposal I drafted in January 2020, and have been sharing privately for feedback.
-Now I’m publishing in hopes for broader input.*

 There are currently over 20 million government employees in the United States.
 Although rigorous surveying is lacking, anecdotal evidence suggests most are drastically under-equipped to use, leverage, or oversee technology, even though technology is becoming an essential element of policy making, policy implementation, and general administrative operations.

 The high profile failures of projects such as Healthcare.gov only signal the broader issue.
-Estimates suggest 70% of government technology projects fail, and even that number fails to capture the opportunities for technological progress missed because of a lack of understanding — or more specifically training.
+Estimates suggest 70% of government technology projects fail, and even that number fails to capture the opportunities for technological progress missed because of a lack of understanding — or more specifically, training.

 Only recently have credentialed programs emerged to train public servants in digital technologies.
-These laudable initiatives tend to focus on two key constituencies with distinct purposes 1) training existing high level executive leadership in digital vernacular and best practices; and 2) teaching incoming new employees with pre-existing technical skills how to operate in the public sector.
+These laudable initiatives tend to focus on two key constituencies with distinct purposes 1) training existing high-level executive leadership in digital vernacular and best practices; and 2) teaching incoming new employees with pre-existing technical skills how to operate in the public sector.
 (The latter, it should be noted, cannot guarantee that these potentially highly paid individuals will indeed choose a career in government, given the hiring constraints and payroll limitations.)

 Historically, however, public policy and public administration educational programs did not include any tech component in the curriculum.
 This means that the bulk of government employees — the vast middle of the bell curve outside executives and new recruits — lack the technological proficiency and more pressingly, lack credible venues to level up.
 It seems overly optimistic to presume that these non-technical employees would or should engage in the numerous “coding camps” to become technical experts.
 They need not become engineers, just sufficiently proficient in technology to get the job done in the digital age.
 Indeed these individuals play a critical role in government operations, in every branch.
 If effectively trained, the outcomes would be significant.
 To name a few: